crvshlab/OpenSSL/README.md

 #### Building and Updating

 The latest version of OpenSSL at the time of writing is 1.1.1d.
 You can change which version to build in `build.sh`, see `OPENSSL_VERSION`.
-This version requires a small patch to prevent the Xcode error _non-modular include in framework_.
+This version requires a small patch to prevent the Xcode error:

+> Include of non-modular include in framework module 'OpenSSL.e_os2: ...

 This is because `include <inttypes.h>` is not applicable on iOS and OS X, instead `include <stdint.h>` should be used.

 ##### Building OpenSSL